aviyachki/aviyachki.github.io/content/_index.md

 ## License

-:scroll: ODEF is made available under the MIT License.
-Copyright (c) 2023 by Atanas Viyachki :scroll:
+✨ ODEF is made available under the MIT License.
+Copyright (c) 2023 by Atanas Viyachki ✨